mariohbrino/wdd231/README.md

 Install node dependencies and start development environment, this will create an hot reload module (HRM) to ensure a fast development with refresh page on when editing files on the project.

+Install `node dependencies` and start the development server:
 ```bash
 npm install
 npm run dev